 Many splitter mounting brackets and support rods come with round head recessed hex bolts to secure the hardware to the splitter blade.
-While they have a nice low profile and do look good, they are a terrible in this application.
+While they have a nice low profile and do look good, they are a terrible choice for this application.
 Throw them out or save them for something else.

 The reason is that splitters spend most of their working lives scraping across the ground as you brake, corner, and straddle the red and white striped kerbs at your local racetrack.
 By the end of the day, the shallow hexagonal hole in the head would have been worn down that you won't be able to get an Allen key in it, making it impossible to remove and replace the bracket.

 If possible, replace these round head bolts with elevator bolts.
 Elevator bolts have flat bottoms that sit flush against the bottom of your splitter blade once tightened and won't be subject to the same wear as regular bolts.

 If you can't get elevator bolts, use regular hex-head flange bolts.
 Not only do these bolts have the advantage of being cheap and readily available, but they can also be easily removed even when the heads have experienced a bit of wear.